Networks-it-uc3m/L2S-M_dev/descriptors/README.md

       "device": "l2sm-vNet"
     }'
 ```
 As you can see, L2S-M virtual networks are a [NetworkAttachmentDefinition](https://github.com/k8snetworkplumbingwg/multus-cni/blob/master/docs/quickstart.md) from MULTUS.
-In order to build a new network, just changin its name in the "metadata" field will define a new network.
+In order to build a new network, just changing its name in the "metadata" field will define a new network.

-**Warning**: Do not change the config file from the network; the l2sm-vNet is an abstract interface used by the L2S-M operator to manage the virtual networks in the cluster.
+**Warning**: Do not change the config section from the descriptor; the *l2sm-vNet* is an abstract interface used by the L2S-M operator to manage the virtual networks in the K8s cluster.

-To create the netwokr in your cluster, use the appropriate kubectl command as if you were building any other K8s recource:
+To create the virtual network in your cluster, use the appropriate *kubectl* command as if you were building any other K8s resource:

 ```bash
 kubectl create -f ./L2S-M/descriptors/